etarakoem/resumeGen/README.md

 ```
   ./resume
 ```
+The list of single Resume can be found in SingleResume folder

 * To generate only the cover Letter:
 ```
   ./cover
 ```
+The list of single Cover Letter can be found in SingleCover folder

 * To check for keywords scanned from job posting
 ```